Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 I must admit that Anatole and I were invigorated and felt modestly exercised after doing this Nitric Oxide Workout, but neither of us would opt to replace all the other exercise we do for this one.

-My suggestion is that how you use this routine should be based on your fitness level and what you want to achieve:
+My suggestion is that how you use this routine should be based on your fitness level and what you want to do:

 - Non-exercisers — begin with this routine and once you do it regularly, step into a beginners HIIT program like one described below.